 As I write this, the world is struggling.
 Each of us are working as hard as we can to hold ourselves together, weathering circumstances we could not predict and cannot resolve.
 Our shared predicament makes it more important now than ever to know what to do with our feelings.
 In crisis time, we need something better than defenses and avoidance — we need to bring curiosity and compassion to our own emotions, and to the emotions of others.

 And remember…it’s okay to cry.

 Wishing you the best,

-Amanda Schaeffer, M.S., MFTC is a marriage counselor, family therapist, life coach and individual therapist who creates a warm, safe environment, bringing out the best in you and your relationships.
-She empowers couples and individuals to heal and grow using evidence-based approaches that create real results and lasting change.
+Meet Amanda: a marriage and family therapist, life coach, and individual therapist and life coach who creates a warm, safe environment, bringing out the best in you and your relationships.
+She has a powerful, emotionally focused style that gets to the heart of the issues and empowers couples and individuals to heal and grow using evidence-based approaches that create real results and lasting change.